 Fortunately, there are preventative measures organizations can take to help mitigate the risk of license compliance gaps.

 Create a culture of accountability through self-reporting

 Let’s face the facts: if you left your license compliance program to self-reporting alone, you’d still likely face the dreaded license compliance gap.
-It’s not enough to verify licenses during the renewal period because changes can (and often do) happen in the in between.
-The only way to address them is to know about them, and the sooner you know the better.
-That’s why it’s important to set up strategic verification intervals on an ongoing basis, no less than once per month for all licenses.
+It’s not enough to verify licenses during renewal because changes can (and often do) happen in the in-between.
+The only way to address them is to know about them; the sooner you know, the better.
+That’s why it’s important to set up strategic verification intervals on an ongoing basis, no less than once per month, for all licenses.
 Verifying licenses regularly minimizes the window that important changes could go unnoticed.
 Every organization has different needs and available resources to dedicate to the process, but every organization should carefully look for:

 - Changes in license status

 Automated license verification is the best practice approach

 Daily primary source verification is the absolute best-practice approach because it ensures that the license compliance gap doesn’t exist.
 You know about important changes as they happen, not after.
 This strategy ensures 100% compliance 100% of the time.
 Now, if this sounds like a tedious task, that’s because doing it manually is.
 Imagine verifying hundreds, even thousands, of licenses every day.
 It’s (maybe) doable, but you have better things to do with your workday.
 Fortunately, solutions on the market today provide automated license verification.
 Know more, do less.
 However, not all solutions are created equal.
 When vetting your options, look for solutions that provide the following capabilities:

 - It monitors the Primary Source daily.
 The solution should act as a flawless intermediary between you and the Primary Source and report changes back to you immediately.